Jason Battung, PE Teacher

 So after graduation, he needed a way to continue challenging himself both physically and mentally.
 He found his solution in yoga, and over the course of the past 15 years, Jason’s yoga practice has allowed him to deepen his knowledge while also moving and understanding the limits of his body in new ways.
+Jason completed his training through Yoga Ed. in 2015.
 Sharing his knowledge with others was just a natural part of the journey.
 “At first.”
 Jason reflects, “I wanted to teach yoga for high school athletes to help them maximize their physical potential, understand their mental patterns, and minimize frequency of injury.”
 Yet as his own practice and interests evolved, he began to see his role in a new light.

 Through his classes, students gain concrete skills to support academic success, healthy relationships, stress management, and resilience in and out of school.
 And beyond the benefits the students receive, whether they’re in need of a break from incessant competition and comparison, or need some practice in mindfulness or self-regulation, Jason’s class also provides teens with an escape, a unique environment in school community.
 “PE classes aren’t tracked, so I have students from all walks of life in my class – from kids who take AP classes to students with severe special needs, and everything in between.”
 According to Jason, “this dynamic gives them the opportunity to connect in ways not possible in other academic disciplines, which I believe increase possibility for empathy and kindness.”